 The four-county region is increasingly dependent upon a diversified economic base which includes professionals and businesses whose work no longer requires a physical presence in more populous urban centers, but rather requires the ability to communicate and work remotely.

 The regional plan for sustainable development (RPSD) includes funding to develop an integrated model code template that will implement the sustainability intents articulated by the participating communities.
 Funding allows for a pilot demonstration of the template with Teton County, Idaho and the cities of Driggs and Victor serving as the model.
 The project will seek […]

-The Multifaceted Housing Study and Inventory of Housing Stock will: • Evaluate the available and needed housing at various income levels throughout the region • Establish prioritized regional objectives for meeting housing needs • Identify strategies for achieving those regional housing objectives.
+The Multifaceted Housing Needs and Impediments Study will: • Evaluate the available and needed housing at various income levels throughout the region • Establish prioritized regional objectives for meeting housing needs • Identify strategies for achieving those regional housing objectives.
 Housing issues vary widely across the Western Greater Yellowstone region.
-Similarly, the feasibility […]
+Similarly, the feasibility of potential […]

 Under the Sustainable Communities Regional Planning Grant, the Western Greater Yellowstone Consortium will support regional planning efforts that integrate housing, land-use, economic and workforce development, transportation, and infrastructure developments in a manner that empowers regions to develop sustainable economies.